-- 1. After the documentation has been received and reviewed (please allow 48 hours for this process), a student may make an appointment at the Kinkel Center for Student Success, Advising, and Engagement to request specific accommodations or fill out the Request for Academic Accommodations form.
+- 1. After the documentation has been received and reviewed (please allow 48 hours for this process), a student may make an appointment at the Kinkel Center for Academic Resources to request specific accommodations or fill out the Request for Academic Accommodations form.
 The specific accommodations requested must be substantiated by information that was presented in the documentation. - 2.
-At the time of the appointment, the Academic & Disabilities Resources Coordinator will engage in an interactive process to determine an appropriate academic accommodation based on the student's disability supporting documentation. - 3.
-The Academic & Disabilities Resources Coordinator may need to secure additional information or speak with the referring party.
+At the time of the appointment, the ADA Coordinator will engage in an interactive process to determine an appropriate academic accommodation based on the student's disability supporting documentation. - 3.
+The ADA Coordinator may need to secure additional information or speak with the referring party.
 The Coordinator will ask for a signed release before anyone is contacted. - 4.
 Accommodations for disabilities at Fontbonne University are individualized to meet the needs of the specific student.
-After a determination has been made regarding reasonable and appropriate accommodations or support services, the Academic & Disabilities Resources Coordinator will notify, via email, instructors listed on the Request for Academic Accommodations form of the approved academic accommodations at least one week prior to the scheduled first day of class for the semester. - 5.
+After a determination has been made regarding reasonable and appropriate accommodations or support services, the Director will notify, via email, instructors listed on the Request for Academic Accommodations form of the approved academic accommodations at least two weeks prior to the scheduled first day of class for the semester. - 5.
 Instructors and faculty are notified only about the accommodations; the nature of the student's disability is not specified.
-All documentation regarding a student's disability is treated as confidential and is secured in a locked file in the office of the Academic & Disabilities Resources Coordinator of the Kinkel Center for Student Success, Advising, and Engagement.
-Notification of accommodations occurs through campus email at least one week before the beginning of the semester (assuming the student has sought an accommodation and provided the required documentation in advance of the start of the semester), or within 48 hours of receipt of the Request for Academic Accommodations form.
+All documentation regarding a student's disability is treated as confidential and is secured in a locked file in the office of the Director of the Kinkel Center for Academic Resources.
+Notification of accommodations occurs through campus email at least two weeks before the beginning of the semester (assuming the student has sought an accommodation and provided the required documentation in advance of the start of the semester), or within 48 hours of receipt of the Request for Academic Accommodations form